MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 Additionally, popular libraries like Scikit Learn can also develop models.

-MLflow experiments can track model training. [!INCLUDE [product-name](../includes/product-name.md)] will offer a native MlFlow endpoint with which users can interact, to log experiments and models.
+MLflow experiments can track model training. [!INCLUDE [product-name](../includes/product-name.md)] offers a native MlFlow endpoint with which users can interact, to log experiments and models.
 Learn more about MLflow use to track experiments and manage models in the following sections.

 ## SynapseML

 The SynapseML (previously known as MMLSpark) open-source library simplifies massively scalable machine learning (ML) pipeline creation.
 As a tool ecosystem, it expands the Apache Spark framework in several new directions.
-SynapseML unifies several existing machine learning frameworks, and new Microsoft algorithms, into a single, scalable API usable across Python, R, Scala, .NET, and Java.
+SynapseML unifies several existing machine learning frameworks and new Microsoft algorithms into a single, scalable API.
+This API is usable across Python, R, Scala, .NET, and Java.
 Learn more about [SynapseML](https://aka.ms/spark).

 ## Model scoring